+247 See Taipale, supra note 244 at 156.

-&lt;sup>240 See Taipale, supra note 238 at 157.
+248 See Taipale, supra note 244 at 157.

-Report of the Illinois Integrated Justice Information System Privacy Policy Subcommittee not be used for evidentiary purposes.
-Data aggregation and analysis are not substitutes for human decision-making.

-Information dissemination risks

-Integrated justice information systems make substantial amounts of information available to justice decision-makers.
-The amount of information collected and maintained by integrated information systems also increases the potential for harm if that information is misused.
-Developing procedures and technological tools that limit access to sensitive data can mitigate these risks.
-Additionally, tamper-proof audit trails combined with oversight in the form of real-time monitoring and subsequent analysis of system usage can provide a check on the dissemination risks posed by integrated justice information systems.

-In some instances, the potential for abuse of a set of data is so great that those developing an integrated justice information system might consider not even collecting it.
+these risks.
+Additionally, tamper-proof audit trails combined with oversight in the form of realtime monitoring and subsequent analysis of system usage can provide a check on the dissemination risks posed by integrated justice information systems.249 In some instances, the potential for abuse of a set of data is so great that those developing an integrated justice information system might consider not even collecting it.
 Already Illinois law permits certain individuals to either provide alternate address information to the government or withhold the information completely.
 For instance, a victim of domestic violence can omit her residential address from her petition for a protective order where the disclosure would risk abuse or reveal the confidential address of a domestic violence shelter.
 Domestic violence victims can also participate in an address confidentiality program under which the victim can request that State and local agencies use the substitute address designated by the Attorney General as her address when creating a new public record.
 Similarly, a police officer may furnish the address of his police headquarters instead of his residence address when registering his vehicles.
 The same right extends to any family members residing with the officer.
 This is not to say that excluding particular types of information from an integrated justice information system is a feasible option in all circumstances.
 In other cases, several technologies may provide a method of protecting exceptionally sensitive pieces of information.
 For instance, agencies can anonymize the personally identifying information contained in their system.
 By using a hash algorithm, personal data (e.g., the name and address of a sexual assault victim) can be represented in the system as an encrypted digital signature that does not reveal the victim's identity but permits the data to be exchanged or matched against other data.
 If a match occurs, the justice practitioner would then follow appropriate procedures before being granted access to the victim's identity.
 This and additional types of technologies that protect privacy will be discussed in greater detail in future volumes of the Privacy Policy Guidance series.

-Sound privacy principles for integrated justice information systems

-In 1973, the U.S. Department of Health, Education, and Welfare published a groundbreaking report responding to concerns that harmful consequences may result from the storing of personal information in computer systems.
-That report, entitled "Records, Computers and the Rights of
+Sound privacy principles for integrated justice information systems In 1973, the U.S. Department of Health, Education, and Welfare published a groundbreaking report responding to concerns that harmful consequences may result from the storing of personal information in computer systems.
+That report, entitled "Records, Computers and the Rights of Citizens," articulated several principles the department deemed essential to the fair collection, use, storage, and dissemination of personal information by electronic information systems.
+The report was one of the earliest acknowledgements by the federal government that the public's privacy needed to be protected against arbitrary and abusive record-keeping practices.
+The report also recognized the need to establish standards of record-keeping practices appropriate for the computer age.
+249 See Taipale, supra note 244 at 151.

+250 750 ILCS 60/203(b); Similarly, if the petitioner is seeking to have a child protected by the order, the petitioner may omit the child's school address where the disclosure of the school's location would risk abuse.
+750 ILCS 60/203(c).
+251 See 750 ILCS 61/1 -/45.

-- See 750 ILCS 61/1 -/45. - 625 ILCS 5/3-405.
+252 625 ILCS 5/3-405.